kyspencer/GAMMA-PC-A-Greedy-Memetic-Algorithm-for-Storing-Cooling-Objects/README.md

 *Please note that the data in the RawData folders was generated using 2DCPackGen.
 You can find more information about this program from the following article:*

-Silva E, Oliveira JF, Wäscher G "2DCPackGen: A problem generator for two-dimensional rectangular cutting and packing problems," *European Journal of Operational Research*, vol. 237, pp. 846–856 (2014).
+Silva E, Oliveira JF, WÃ¤scher G "2DCPackGen: A problem generator for two-dimensional rectangular cutting and packing problems," *European Journal of Operational Research*, vol. 237, pp. 846â€“856 (2014).

 Acronyms:
 * eaf = Empirical Attainment Function